 ABI is a program of NW Disability Support and is a movement in pursuit of an inclusive civil society.
 ABI seeks to end segregation and promote the inclusion of individuals with disabilities in our schools and communities.
 The conference was founded in 2006 in partnership with Portland State University’s joint certification program and the Center on Inclusive Education.
-It has grown to be a cornerstone resource in the Northwest region, engaging many innovative parents, professionals, and community partners to embrace the fact that children are all born “in”.
+It has grown to become a cornerstone resource in the Northwest region, engaging many innovative parents, professionals, and community partners to embrace the fact that children are all born “in”.
 Conference directors Angela Jarvis-Holland and Angela Frome lead a steering committee of dedicated parents and professionals to plan and execute the conference.

 "Disability is a natural part of the human experience that does not diminish the right of individuals with developmental disabilities to enjoy the opportunity to live independently, enjoy self-determination, make choices, contribute to society, and experience full integration and inclusion in the economic, political, social, cultural, and educational mainstream of American society."
 Developmental Disabilities Assistance and Bill of Rights Act.